Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 That seems correct, right?

-You can derive `PartialEq` so long as all the parts of your type also implement `PartialEq`, or you can implement it yourself.
+You can derive `Partial EQ` so long as all the parts of your type also implement `Partial EQ`, or you can implement it yourself.

 Implementing it yourself can be really handy if you have a structure where some fields _can_ be different but still be considered the same overall "thing".

-The official Rust book uses ISBNs as an example, but just to be different, lets consider how you might also want this kind of behaviour for aliased user information.
+The official Rust book uses books with ISBNs as an example, but just to be different, lets consider how you might also want this kind of behaviour for aliased user information.

-`PartialEq` has two methods, `eq` which is Required and `ne` which is Provided.
+`Partial EQ` has two methods, `EQ` which is Required and `NE` which is Provided.

 Remember from earlier, we need to implement the required method, but can choose if we want to override the provided one.

-The default behaviour for `ne` is `not eq` and I'm fine with that, but it's there if you need it.
+The default behaviour for `NE` is `not EQ` and I'm fine with that, but it's there if you need it.

 In this case, I'm going to say two Users are the same so long as their ID is the same.

-Let's write a little test for this, if we derive `Debug`, and have implemented `PartialEq` we can use the "assert eq" macro to do that for us.
+Let's write a little test for this, if we derive `Debug`, and have implemented `Partial EQ` we can use the "assert EQ" macro to do that for us.

-`PartialEq` has even more utility though!
+`Partial EQ` has even more utility though!

 It's a generic trait where the generic parameter represents the type for the "right hand side" or RHS.

 This generic parameter defaults to being the same type, but we can write code that allows us to compare the equivalence of different types too!

-Taking that User alias example again, what if we had a "root" user type, and an aliased User type.
+Taking that User aliases example again, what if we had a "root" user type, and an aliased User type.

 Now we can check if the User is equivalent to its Alias.

 Bear in mind though that "right hand side" means this equivalence check only works one way around, you'll need to write the implementation for UserAlias too if you want to go the other way around.

-So that's `PartialEq`, but what is `Eq`?
+So that's `Partial EQ`, but what is `EQ`?

-`Eq` doesn't actually provide any additional behaviour, it's an empty trait that can only be applied to types that are also `PartialEq`.
+`EQ` doesn't actually provide any additional behaviour, it's an empty trait that can only be applied to types that are also `Partial EQ`.

 It's purpose _isn't_ to provide functionality but to indicate to you, the software engineer, and anyone looking at your code, that types have exact equivalence.

-Those points we made about floating points earlier, different binary representations being equivalent, and the same binary representation not being considered equivalent, are not `Eq`, which is why `f32` and `f64` do not implement `Eq`.
+Remember those points I made about floating points earlier, different binary representations being equivalent, and the same binary representation not being considered equivalent?

+This is not exact equivalence, which is why `f32` and `f64` do not implement `EQ`.

-There's no way for the compiler to guarantee the correct implementation of `Eq` so it's something you need to be mindful of.
+There's no way for the compiler to guarantee the correct implementation of `EQ` so it's something you need to be mindful of.

-Unlike `PartialEq`, `Eq` is not a generic that can be used with other types (since we're talking about exact equivalence, this wouldn't make sense).
+Unlike `Partial EQ`, `EQ` is not a generic that can be used with other types (since we're talking about exact equivalence, this wouldn't make sense).

 Earlier we chose to make that `User` type partially equivalent if the id matched.